 The database API allows for permanently storing Lua objects, managing object collections, creating or dropping secondary keys, making changes atomically, configuring and monitoring replication, performing controlled fail-over, and executing Lua code triggered by database events.
 Remote database instances are accessible transparently via a remote-procedure-invocation API.

 Tarantool’s DBMS server uses the storage engine concept, where different sets of algorithms and data structures can be used for different situations.
-Two storage engines are built-in: an in-memory engine which has all the data and indexes in RAM, and a two-level B-tree engine for data sets whose size is 10 to 1000 times the amount of available RAM.
-All storage engines in Tarantool support transactions and replication by using a common write ahead log (WAL).
+Currently a single storage engine is built-in: an in-memory engine which has all the data and indexes in RAM (in a later version there will be two-level B-tree engine for data sets whose size is 10 to 1000 times the amount of available RAM).
+All storage engines in Tarantool will support transactions and replication by using a common write ahead log (WAL).
 This ensures consistency and crash safety of the persistent state.
 Changes are not considered complete until the WAL is written.
 The logging subsystem supports group commit.